Matrix majorization in large samples: Matrix majorization

 It remains to consider the monotone derivations at $f_{e_k}$ for every $k = 1, \dots, d$.
 By Proposition~\ref{prop:MatrDerivation}, these derivations are all of the form $\Delta^{(k)}_{\mathuline{\gamma}}$ for $\gamma \in \R_+^d$.
 Since $\Delta^{(k)}_{\mathuline{\gamma}}$ depends additively on $\mathuline{\gamma}$, it is enough to postulate the inequalities for the extremal $\mathuline{\gamma}$, which are exactly the standard basis vectors.
 Moreover, the derivation $\Delta^{(k)}_{\mathuline{\gamma}}$ is non-zero if and only if $\gamma_\ell \neq 0$ for some $\ell \neq k$.
 Taking these statements together, we conclude that it is enough to consider the derivations $\Delta^{(k)}_{e_\ell}$ with $\ell \neq k$, and this results precisely in~\eqref{eq:MatrMaj_KL}. \end{proof}

-\begin{remark} Translating the assumptions made by Mu {\it et al.}\ in \cite{Mu_et_al_2020} for their conjecture into our framework reveals the following difference in the sufficient condition: On the tropical matrix divergences $D^\T_{\mathuline{\beta}}$, they assume strict inequality only for $\mathuline{\beta} = e_k - e_\ell$ for $k,\ell = 1, \ldots, d$, $k\neq\ell$ (this is their genericity condition), while they assume non-strict inequality otherwise (implicitly by our Proposition~\ref{prop:MatrixDivLim}).
-In other words, our sufficient condition \eqref{eq:MatrMajTropic} for asymptotic matrix majorization, which requires strict inequality on $D^\T_{\mathuline{\beta}}$ for all $\mathuline{\beta} \in B_- \setminus \{0\}$, is replaced by the condition
+\begin{remark} Translating the assumptions made by Mu {\it et al.}\ in the online appendix of \cite{Mu_et_al_2020} for their conjecture into our framework reveals the following difference in the sufficient condition: On the tropical matrix divergences $D^\T_{\mathuline{\beta}}$, they assume strict inequality only for $\mathuline{\beta} = e_k - e_\ell$ for $k,\ell = 1, \ldots, d$, $k\neq\ell$ (this is their genericity condition), while they assume non-strict inequality otherwise (implicitly by our Proposition~\ref{prop:MatrixDivLim}).
+In other words, our sufficient condition \eqref{eq:MatrMajTropic} for matrix majorization in large samples, which requires strict inequality on $D^\T_{\mathuline{\beta}}$ for all $\mathuline{\beta} \in B_- \setminus \{0\}$, is replaced by the condition

 for all $k,\,\ell\in\{1,\ldots,d\}$, $k\neq\ell$, in \cite{Mu_et_al_2020}.
 We do not know whether there are any $P,Q \in \mc V^d_{<\infty}$ that satisfy their assumptions but not ours. \end{remark}